sinha-vaibhav/web-crawler/README.md

 # web-crawler

-This is a simple web crawler which given an initial URL,  crawls all the links inside the same subdomain starting from the parent domain and exports crawl results in a file.
+This is a simple web crawler which given an initial URL, crawls all the links inside it in the sub-doman

 The crawl results include the list of all urls crawled and links inside them.
 The links include all the links and not just links within that domain.